tsoding/bi-format/README.md

 # bi format

-Simple Structure Human-Readable Binary Format.
+Simple Structured Human-Readable Binary Format.
 It is used by such projects as [rere.py](https://github.com/tsoding/rere.py) and [Porth](https://gitlab.com/tsoding/porth).

 The goals of the format:
 - So simple you don't need a library to Parse it or Serializer into it,